 Home Blog

-Why use Insulation facing as Vapor barrier?
+Why use Insulation Facing as Vapor Barrier

-Posted on 04/20/2023
+Posted on 05/20/2024

+Insulation facing, often made of kraft paper or foil, serves as a vapor barrier within a building's insulation system.
 In terms of HVAC Ductworks functionality, insulation facing vapor barrier is often used to limit vapor drive with the ultimate goal of preventing condensation.
 Insulation facing can serve a dual purpose as both insulation and a vapor barrier in certain applications.
 Here are a few reasons why insulation facing is used as a vapor barrier:

 Moisture control: A vapor barrier helps to control the movement of moisture through building materials.
 By placing insulation facing vapor barrier on the warm side of the insulation, it prevents moisture-laden air from passing through the insulation and reaching colder surfaces where it can condense and cause issues like mold growth or structural damage.